denvers/command-line-api/README.md

 }```

 ### Debugging JavaScript functions
+One of my favorites.
+Of course you can add breakpoints right into the Developer Tools, or add the ``debugger;`` command right into your JavaScript function, but I love the console.
+If you know your JavaScript function to debug, just add this snippet in the console and trigger the function via your website/GUI.
+Lovely function!

 ``debug(demoDemo)``

 ### Monitoring JavaScript functions
+Sometimes I want to check how often a function is called, and in some cases I want to know which arguments are passed to the function.
+Use this ``monitor`` function to get all this information!

 ``monitor(demoDemo)``

 ### See all Eventlisteners of a DOM object
+Oh my god, how often I needed this...
+Get all attached event listeners to your DOM object.
+Just use ``getEventListeners`` and pass the targeted DOM object to see all attached listeners right into your console!

 ``getEventListeners(document.querySelector("#button"))``

 ### Monitoring events of a DOM object